mbabynames search ✿

 Jasmine Sophia

-"noble and strong" (Jasmine) meets "wisdom" (Sophia).
+"jasmine flower" (Jasmine) meets "wisdom" (Sophia).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast